 As Destiny 2 continues to evolve throughout the Annual Pass and beyond, we’ll continue to deliver quality-of-life changes like the ones described above to address common feedback items.
 Some changes may come more quickly than others, but we’ll continue to deploy updates to provide a better player experience.
 Speaking of these changes, read on for a quick preview of our next update!

 Destiny 2 Update 2.2.1 Preview.
 Destiny Quality of Life Improvements.

 Tentatively planned for April 9, Destiny 2 Update 2.2.1 will bring a variety of quality-of-life changes and bug fixes.
-Below is a short list of topics that we commonly see in the wild.
+Below is a shortlist of topics that we commonly see in the wild.
 Note, if any issues are found in the final weeks of development, the following may change or be delayed.
-We’ll be sure to keep you updated on status as we get closer to release.
+We’ll be sure to keep you updated on the status as we get closer to release.

 Destiny 2 Improves Quality of Life in the Dreaming City